badriadhikari/neural-networks-using-tensorflow/create-dataset.md

 | --- | --- | --- | --- | --- | --- | --- |
 | 1 | 3 | 5 | 7 | 9 | 11 | 13 |

+To convert this dataset into a classification problem, you can sort the rows by the last column (i.e., the Rating column) and convert the first half of the numbers to a 0 (zero) and the bottom half to a 1 (one).
+This way, your output column (rating) will be a binary variable.